quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner 2 years ago
 Hi Jason.
-We are disappointed to hear this and we’d like to keep you as a client.
+We are disappointed to hear this and we'd like to keep you as a client.
 We would like to connect with you one-on-one to learn more.
 Please reach out to our Social Media Client Care team on Twitter at https://twitter.com/BofA_Help or Facebook https://www.facebook.com/BankofAmerica.
 Thank you. ^susan

 David French